 Meanwhile, in a small frying pan over medium heat, warm 1 tablespoon vegetable oil.
 Add the bacon ends and sauté until crispy, 5 minutes.

 While the potatoes are still hot, dump them into a large bowl, and pour the bacon and any pan drippings over.
-Drizzle with the vinaigrette, season with salt and pepper, and turn to coat.
+Drizzle with about ⅓ cup vinaigrette, season with salt and pepper, and turn to coat.
 Fold in the green onions and parsley.

 Heap the potato salad onto plates, grind with pepper, and serve warm.